richard-hartnell/richard-hartnell/README.md

 - [GenerationUSA Full-Stack Java Developer Certification](https://www.richardhartnell.com/Richard-Hartnell-Generation-Cert.pdf)
 - [Elements of AI certification for building AI (with advanced coding honors)](https://www.richardhartnell.com/Richard-Hartnell-ElementsOfAI-Cert.png)

+Upcoming projects:

+- Use PHP to create a teacher-editable class catalog for [my hometown circus cooperative](https://www.bellinghamcircusguild.com)
+- Use JS to build a public-facing housing model that can help fix the housing crisis

 For your enjoyment: "Naga Baba" by the illustrious <a href="https://www.androidjones.com">Android Jones</a>